 - Unexplained weight loss.

 How do I prepare for an upper GI series?

 To prepare for an upper GI series you will likely be asked not to eat, drink, smoke, or chew gum for 8-12 hours before the test.
 You may need to eat a low-fiber diet for 1-3 days before the test and you may need to take a laxative.
 Having an empty GI tract is important to see your GI tract clearly.

 Tell your doctor about medications you are taking and any health conditions you have including allergies to medications or foods.
 You may be asked not to take certain medications before the test.
 You should let your doctor know if you are or may be pregnant.
 Your doctor may suggest a different test or use special precautions to reduce exposure to the fetus.

 How is the test performed?

 During the test you will either be sitting or standing in front of an x-ray machine to have images taken.
-You will drink a white, chalky liquid called barium.
+You will drink a white, chalky liquid contrast called barium.
 The barium coats the lining of the upper GI tract showing signs of disease more clearly on the x-rays.

 Sometimes, a technique called a ‘double contrast study’ is used.
 The double contrast study uses air and barium for a clearer view of the stomach lining.
 For this study, you swallow gas-forming crystals that will mix with the barium to form gas.
 The gas expands your stomach allowing for more detailed x-rays images to be taken.